-The changes in diet composition are theorized as an increased risk factors in the development of diseases and chronic illness that have arisen since the end of World War II such as cardiovascular disease, diabetes, hypertension and obesity.
+The changes in diet composition are theorized as increased risk factors in the development of diseases and chronic illness that have arisen since the end of World War II such as cardiovascular disease, diabetes, hypertension and obesity.

 Paleo diet followers believe these illnesses are from over-consuming diets high in refined carbohydrates and less lean protein foods which are found in modern diets and are quite different from the foods eaten during the Paleolithic era.
 The Paleo diet was much higher in protein and less from carbohydrates.

 Today, there are several variations of the diet, which mostly consists of grass-fed meat, eggs, fruits, vegetables, roots and nuts.
-What is not included are some variations are foods perceived as cultivated: grains, potatoes, refined sugars and processed oils.
+What is not included are some variations of foods perceived as cultivated: grains, potatoes, refined sugars and processed oils.
 Please note, depending on which variation you may follow, some include potatoes while other do not.

 The diet is rich in monounsaturated and polyunsaturated fatty acids with lean proteins from grass-fed beef, which produce higher levels of omega-3 fatty acids as does fish and seafood.